ConstructBMS/ProjectPlanner/ROADMAP.md

 - Prompt 116: Added ribbon toggle to expand/collapse all task groups in Sidebar Tree (2025-08-08)
 - Prompt 117: Added calculated Duration column to Task Grid (2025-08-08)
 - Prompt 118: Added tooltip on Gantt bars to show task name and date range (2025-08-08)
+- Prompt 119: Added ribbon toggle for critical path highlighting in Gantt (2025-08-08)

 ## 🟡 In Progress